 Quick check

-What can you say about the diagonal entries of a real skew-symmetric matrix?
+What must every diagonal entry of a real skew-symmetric matrix be?

 Solution